textpattern/textpattern.github.io/administration/diagnostics-panel.md

 index.php is inaccessible.
 {: .alert-block .error}

-This suggests your `index.php` file is not available, is not the right version, or that your 'Site URL' is set wrong in [Preferences panel](http://docs.textpattern.io/administration/preferences-panel).
+This suggests your `index.php` file is not available, is not the right version, or that your 'Site URL' is set wrong in [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel).
 It could also mean the `index.php` file was not updated for whatever reason during a recent upgrade.
 Update the file using the one from the [current Textpattern release](https://github.com/textpattern/textpattern/releases) and refresh diagnostics.

 .htaccess file is missing.
 {: .alert-block .error}